npge/npge/README.md

 from a directory with Russian letters in name.

-BLAST and other dependencies (except Qt 4 in Linux version) are included.
+BLAST and other dependencies (except Qt 4 in Linux version) are included. **Warning**.
+To use Linux version, you should install Qt4 library.
+In Debian or Ubuntu Qt4 can be installed by command `sudo apt-get install libqtgui4`.

 In the following instructions, replace `x.y.z` with the version of NPG-explorer you use.